Lechufane/monorepo/readme.md

 docker-compose up -d
 ```

-Without Docker Compose:

-Backend: Follow the manual installation steps mentioned in the "Getting Started" section to install dependencies for each Go project (if not using Docker Compose).
-Then, navigate to the specific API project directory and run go run main.go to start the application.
-Frontend: Navigate to the blogger-front directory and run npm install to install dependencies (if not using Docker Compose), followed by npm run dev to start the development server.
-This will typically start the server on http://localhost:3000 by default (you can check the output for the specific port).
-With Docker Compose (if applicable):

 The docker-compose.yml file (if present) might define how dependencies are installed and managed for each service.
 Refer to the specific instructions within the docker-compose.yml file for details on running the projects using Docker Compose.
 This might involve a command like docker-compose up -d to start all services in the background.

 Migrations
 The initdb.sql file contains the initial database schema for your projects.
-To apply the migrations, follow these steps (modify based on your setup):

-Run a database container (e.g., with Docker Compose).
-Connect to the database using your preferred tool.
-Execute the initdb.sql script within your database client.
-Contributing
-We welcome contributions to this project!
-Please see the CONTRIBUTING.md file (if you have one) for details on how to submit pull requests.
+To apply the migrations, just run the docker-compose command and it should run the automatically.

 ## License